-- a.
-In research and in publication of the results, faculty members are entitled to full freedom, subject to the adequate performance of their other academic duties. - Research for pecuniary returns should be based upon an understanding with the academic officers of the college [university]. - b.
-In the classroom, faculty members are entitled to freedom in discussing their subject, but they should be careful not to introduce into their teaching controversial matter which has no relation to their subject.
-Faculty members should respect the Catholic and Benedictine character of the college [university] in their teaching. - c.
+- particularly sensitive to the impact of their words and opinions. - c.
 When faculty members speak or write as citizens, they should be free from college [university] censorship or discipline.
 Nevertheless, their special position in the community imposes special obligations because they are not only citizens but also members of a learned profession and officers of the college [university].
 As scholars and educational officers, they should remember that the public may judge their profession and the college [university] from their utterances.
 Hence, they should at all times be accurate, exercise appropriate restraint, show respect for the opinions of others, and make every effort to indicate that they are not speaking for the college [university].